cilium/cilium/Documentation/concepts/scalability/report.rst

 * As we increased the number of pods from 250 to 50000, we saw a maximum memory usage of 573MiB for one of the Cilium agents while the average was 438 MiB.
-* For the BPF memory usage we saw a max usage of 462.7MiB
+* For the eBPF memory usage we saw a max usage of 462.7MiB
 * This means that each **Cilium agent's memory increased by 10.5KiB per new pod in the cluster.**